electricimp/Promise/README.md

 ### Promise.resolve(*value*)

-Returns Promise that immediately resolves to a given value.
+This method returns a promise that immediately resolves to a given value.

 ```squirrel
 Promise.resolve(value)